tatosjb/vscode-fuzzy-search/README.md

 It uses **fzf** to search for files

-PS: Only tested on ios scenario, if you have any issues, please report
+PS: Only tested on osx and ubuntu scenario, if you have any issues, please report